stitchdata/docs/_account-security/settings/managing-team-members.md

       - title: "Role-Based Access Control (RBAC)"
         anchor: "role-based-access-control"
         content: |
           You can now control what users have access to within the Stitch app based on an assigned role!
-Head to the next session to learn about the role types and their permissions.
+Head to the next section to learn about the role types and their permissions.

-          {% capture rbac-notice %}
-          Every user will have an Administrator role by default, and then you can downgrade roles to General User.
-          {% endcapture %}

-          {% include note.html first-line="**For accounts created before Role-Based Access Control was enabled:**" content=rbac-notice %}

       - title: "Team member user roles"
         anchor: "team-member-user-roles"